 reˈcord (a verb)

 Pronunciation units are melodic units.
-Each unit consists of some syllables that are not stressed, that are weak, some syllables that are stressed slightly, and some syllables are fully stressed.
-Also, there’s usually one syllable in each unit which is the most stressed and/or has a change in tone, a change in the pitch of the sound.
+Each unit consists of some syllables that are unstressed, that are weak, some syllables that are stressed slightly, and some syllables that are fully stressed.
+Also, there's usually one syllable in each unit which is the most stressed and/or has a change in tone (a change in the pitch or frequency).

 Pronunciation units can be, to a degree, arbitrary.
 A fast speaker generally uses fewer intonation units, and as a result, may sound as being more urgent, excited, or anxious.
 A slow speaker may use more intonation units and may come across as being more emphatic or more insistent.